SilviaMariaMacri/Unsupervised-Mondrian-Forest/README.md

 It takes as input the outcome of the *partitioning* function and the string identifying the chosen metric.
 It performs the following steps:
 - it associates the neighboring subspaces to each leaf polytope, through the *neighbors* function
 - it merges the polytopes containing only one point with the nearest subspace, through the *merge_single_data* function.
-- it iteratively computes the metric for each pair of neighboring polytopes, through the *polytope_similarity* function, and merges the two nearest neighbors, through the *merge_two_polytopes* function; the iterative process stops when all the polytopes are merged.
+- it computes the metric for each pair of neighboring polytopes. through the *polytope_similarity* function.
+- it iteratively merges the two nearest neighbors, through the *merge_two_polytopes* function and updates the list of similarity metric values associated to each pair of polytopes through the *polytope_similarity_update* function; the iterative process stops when all the polytopes are merged.

 It gives as output two lists, with each element describing the division of the initial space/dataset after each iteration.
 Each element of the first list stores the characteristic numbers of the subspaces in which the initial space is divided and, for each subspace, it associates the neighboring polytopes and the subspaces that have been merged to the considered one in order to obtain the current space partition.
 Each element of the second list stores the data contained in each subspace considered in the previous list.

 ### *neighbors*
-Given as input the hierarchy of polytopes obtained from the *partitioning* function, it determines which leaf subspaces are neighbors.
+Given as input the hierarchy of polytopes obtained from the *partitioning* function (restricted to the leaves), it determines which leaf subspaces are neighbors.

 ### *merge_two_polytopes*
 It takes as input the objects, that describe the current partitioning of the space (and will be stored as elements of the the lists given as output of the *merging* function), and the characteristic numbers of the two subspaces that have to be merged.
 It merges the two subspaces and gives as output the updated input objects.